 Not yet!
 Marketing for small business includes many components, different channels, and strategies, as well as various tools.
 So, to have a complete notion about this term take into account the following elements:

-Create a budget for your marketing strategies and then apply for a small business loan to bring your business to a whole new level.
+Create a budget for your marketing strategies to bring your business to a whole new level.
 It takes some time and effort to get results, so be patient and persistent, and success will come.